-Gale force winds can wreak havoc or destroy homes during severe thunderstorms or hurricanes.
-Debris in the air can damage doors and windows, letting heavy winds enter the home.
+Gale-force winds can wreak havoc or destroy homes during severe thunderstorms or hurricanes.
+Debris in the air can damage doors and windows, letting heavy winds enter the house.

 Generally, the best way to protect your small home from strong winds and flying debris is to install custom windows.
 But what is a custom window?
 Generally, it provides impact resistance, which helps prevent broken glass from littering the inside of your home when a hurricane strikes.

-Keep reading to learn about the top storm protection options for your small home.
+Keep reading to learn about your tiny home’s top storm protection options.

-These are made of either fiberglass or stainless steel and are designed specifically for use in high-wind areas like Florida or Texas, where hurricanes regularly hit.
+These are either fiberglass or stainless steel and are designed specifically for high-wind areas like Florida or Texas, where hurricanes regularly hit.
 They come in different sizes depending on how much glass you want to be covered by your shutter system;

 If you have existing windows, ensure enough room between them and their opening on the outside wall of your house (as well as from any siding).
 It will ensure that no water enters through small gaps between those areas when heavy rains occur.

 Storm panels are a simple, low-cost way to protect your small home from the elements.
 These storm protection devices can be installed in your attic or your house’s exterior, depending on where you live and how much money you can spend.

 Storm panels come in two main varieties: rigid and flexible.
 Both types have their benefits and drawbacks, but they serve a similar purpose: keeping rainwater out of your living space during heavy storms.
 As with any other type of roofing material (i.e., tile), if it’s not installed correctly or maintained over time, it will deteriorate faster than expected.
 This could lead to mold problems.

 Storm panels are typically made from aluminum, steel, or fiberglass materials.
 Several storm panels are available today, with varying quality and price points.
 The most common type of storm panel is the rigid panel, which comes in widths ranging from one foot up to four feet.